Rafael Ibarbia: Career

 He conducted the Spanish winning entry in the OTI Festival at the 1976 contest, "Canta cigarra" sung by María Ostiz.
 He was the musical director of the 1977 contest, which was held in Madrid, and conducted "Al nacer cada enero", sung by Fernando Casado, representing the Dominican Republic, "Enséñame a vivir", sung by Ana Marcela D'Antonio, representing El Salvador, "El verbo amar", sung by Mildred y Manolo, representing Guatemala, "El hombre", sung by Tony Morales, representing Honduras, "Gente eres tú", sung by Ced Ride, representing the Netherlands Antilles, and "Canta a la vida", sung by Leopoldo Hernández, representing Panama.
 He also conducted the Spanish entry at the 1974 contest, "Lapicero de madera" sung by Lia Uyá.

 He was the musical director of numerous Televisión Española (TVE) shows, such as Gente joven and Gran parada.
-He was also the musical director of the Benidorm International Song Festival in several editions.
+He was also the musical director of the Benidorm Song Festival in several editions.
 He made more than 3,000 music recordings of various genres, from classical music to flamenco.
 He recorded several albums with the RTVE Symphony Orchestra.